 Low poly patterns

 Low poly patterns have been a trend in the world of graphic design for some time.
-Basically, it refers to a bunch of shapes meshed together to create one bigger pattern or image.
+It refers to a bunch of shapes meshed together to create one bigger pattern or image.
 Low poly patterns can be applied in several ways, from making up a simple background to creating entire illustrations.

 Mandalas originate from Hindu and Buddhist cultures and are essentially a way of representing the universe.
 Similarly to Islamic culture, these cultures view geometry as sacred.

 Mandalas are packed with symbolism and have all kinds of spiritual uses.
-With the popularization of eastern culture worldwide, mandalas have become more mainstream and are often used in graphic design.
-They can be used to create coloring books for art therapy, in branding and on social media.
+With the popularization of Eastern culture worldwide, mandalas have become more mainstream and are often used in graphic design.
+They can be used to create coloring books for art therapy, in branding, and on social media.
 They work well in design because of their symmetry.

-Radial patterns are circular and usually contain features being arranged along the circumference of a circle, such as lines or more circles.
+Radial patterns are circular and usually contain features arranged along the circumference of a circle, such as lines or more circles.
 This pattern gives the appearance of a circular shape growing outwardly.

 Isometric drawing is used by designers to represent 3D objects in a 2D space.
 It adds depth to images and gives them a sense of appearing 3D.
-Isometric patterns work well on products and packaging but can be a bit too overwhelming for something like website design.
+Isometric patterns work well on products and packaging but can be too overwhelming for something like website design.